 There are four main methods of thermal spraying, all of which project small molten or softened particles onto a surface to adhere and form a continuous coating.
 The temperature increase of the coated part is minimal, meaning heat distortion is rare – a major advantage over hot-dipped galvanising or welding.

 Thermal spraying for corrosion control is usually carried out by Flame and Arc spray – they are the least costly and quickest to implement, so are suitable for corrosion protection of larger structures.
-Plasma and HVOF sprays are used to apply engineering coatings, and are of a higher quality, density, and bond strength.
+Plasma and HVOF sprays are used to apply engineering coatings and are of higher quality, density, and bond strength.